 Additional energy price hikes had also been announced for the second time in a year, and I could see the day when paying £150 a month in Electricity would become a reality.
 I began looking for alternatives to Electric heating, and stumbled across a forum for Boat Owners and static caravan dwellers, who had seemed to have found a solution.

 I was introduced to a modern day, Japanese manufactured indoor Paraffin heater.
-This was no ordinary basic old fashioned paraffin heater like the ones my grandparents had, but a sleek, safe and odourless fan assisted paraffin heater, with a kw heat output exceeding that of most standard convector heaters and being fan assisted it was also capable of heating a living area very quickly, and at a fraction of the cost of an Electric equivalent!.
+This was no ordinary basic old fashioned paraffin heater like the ones my grandparents had once had , but a sleek, safe and odourless fan assisted paraffin heater, with a kw heat output exceeding that of most standard convector heaters and being fan assisted it was also capable of heating a living area very quickly, and at a fraction of the cost of an Electric equivalent!.

 At first my prejudice about paraffin heaters and memories of the lingering small of paraffin came back to haunt me, but I decided that the Japanese were a clever race, and had developed many modern designs as far as Electronics goes and certainly wouldn’t be using Paraffin Heaters as their preferred, daily form of heating if it was dangerous, smelly or ineffective.
 Npower had also just written to me, announcing their latest price rises (for the fourth year running), I decided that anything to save me money over Npower’s E7 overpriced daytime rates was worth a go.